Friend-Based Ranking: Completely informative rankings

 Theorem \ref{theocomp} characterizes communities for which friend-based ranking mechanisms can be constructed.
 Clearly the complete network satisfies the conditions.
 However, the condition is also satisfied by many other social networks, which are less dense than the complete network.
 Our next result characterizes the {\em sparsest} networks for which the condition of Theorem \ref{theocomp} holds.
 This characterization is based on the ``friendship theorem" of \citet*{erdos1966problem}.

-\begin{theorem} (The ``friendship theorem") If $g$ is a graph of $n$ nodes in which any two nodes $i$ and $j$ have exactly one neighbor in common, then $n=2m+1$ and $g$ contains $m$ triangles which are connected at a common node. \end{theorem}
+\begin{theorem} (The friendship theorem) If $g$ is a graph of $n$ nodes in which any two nodes $i$ and $j$ have exactly one friend in common, then there exists $m$ such that $n=2m+1$ and $g$ contains $m$ triangles which are connected at a common node. \end{theorem}

-The ``friendship theorem", initially stated and proved in \citet*{erdos1966problem}, asserts that in any community where every pair of individuals has exactly one friend in common, the number of individuals (the ``order" of the graph) needs to be odd and one individual is friends with everyone and is the common friend of all other individuals.\footnote{Different proofs of the friendship theorem have been proposed, often using complex combinatorial arguments \citep{wilf1971friendship,longyear1972friendship,huneke2002friendship}.} The ``friendship graph" is illustrated in Figure \ref{fig:windmill} for $n=7$.
-For obvious reasons, it is also called the ``windmill graph".
+The friendship theorem, initially stated and proved in \citet*{erdos1966problem}, asserts that in any community where every pair of individuals has exactly one friend in common, the number of individuals (the order of the graph) needs to be odd and one individual is friends with everyone and is the common friend of all other individuals.\footnote{Different proofs of the friendship theorem have been proposed, often using complex combinatorial arguments \citep{wilf1971friendship,longyear1972friendship,huneke2002friendship}.} The ``friendship graph" is illustrated in Figure \ref{fig:windmill} for $n=7$.
+For obvious reasons, it is also called the windmill graph.
 The friendship graph has exactly $3m$ edges.
 Our next theorem shows that this is actually the smallest number of edges for which a completely informative mechanism can be constructed when $n$ is odd.
 When $n$ is even, the graph which minimizes the number of edges is a variation of the friendship graph, where one of the sails of the windmill contains three vertices, as illustrated in Figure \ref{fig:windmill} for $n=8$.

 \begin{theorem} Suppose that $n \geq 3$.
 Let $g$ be a social network for which friend-based ranking generates a complete ranking.
 Then $g$ must contain at least $\frac{3n}{2}-1$ links if $n$ is even and $\frac{3(n-1)}{2}$ links is $n$ is odd.
 If $n$ is odd, the unique sparsest network architecture is the friendship network.
 If $n$ is even, the unique sparsest network architecture is a modified windmill network where one of the sails contains three nodes $i,j,k$ such that $i,j$ and $k$ are connected to the hub, $i$ is connected to $j$ and $j$ is connected to $k$. \end{theorem}